tulabingryan/OperationsResearch-ConvexOptimization-cvxpy/README.md

     5. Select among the three solution files [*.ipynb] to open and explore

 ## Other files
-The following files are also included as a guide for writing codes using CVXPY optimization package.
+The following files are also included as a guide for writing codes using CVXPY optimization package:
     1. 'cvxpy.pdf' - the manual for using the CVXPY package.
     2. 'ConvexOpt.png' - a mindmap summary of Convex Optimization.